demizer/go-rst/doc/implementation.rst

 ====================

 Test names are serialized.
 The best effort was made to get the tests sorted in order of importance for parser implementation.
-Each test comes with a unique "double dot quad" identifier embedded in the name—this allows for incrementally adding additional variations of a single test while keeping the file names unique.
+Each test name includes a "double dot quad" identifier—this allows for incrementally adding additional variations of a single test while keeping the file names unique.

 There are currently three files per test: the rst file, the expected lexer output "items.json", and the expected parser output "nodes.json".